 The endorsement in TESOL enables the recipient to teach English as a second language to students in grades for which the candidate is licensed.
-It is attached to an existing state of Ohio teaching licensure in a related field.
-The licensure can be done independently or as part of a graduate program degree.
+It is attached to state of Ohio teaching licensure in a related field.
+The licensure can be done independently or as part of a degree program.

 Total 21 Hrs.

 *ENG 4710/6710 may be taken in conjunction with fall semester courses.

 - The endorsement cannot be used without a valid state of Ohio teaching licensure.

 - To qualify for the endorsement a student must have taken a course in the teaching of reading and have successfully completed one year of a foreign language at the college level, or the equivalent.

 - In order to be admitted into the program, nonnative speakers of English must obtain a TOEFL score of IBT100/CB250/PBT600, or for conditional admission, 80/213/550.
 Student will be tested upon beginning the program and may be required to take ESL courses to improve their English skills.

 The TESOL portfolio is a comprehensive evaluation of the student's knowledge of TESOL subject matter.
 Students must submit the portfolio after completing the course sequence.
 Exit portfolio can be found here.

 A score of 220 is a passing grade for this test.
 Please use this link for more information - http://www.oh.nesinc.com/TestView.aspx?f=HTML_FRAG/OH021_TestPage.html.